HMS Strongbow (1916)

-HMS Strongbow was an M-class destroyer built for the British Royal Navy during the First World War.
+HMS Strongbow was an Yarrow Later M-class destroyer destroyer built for the British Royal Navy during the First World War.
 The ship was launched in September 1916 and entered service in November that year.
 Stongbow was sunk on 17 October 1917 by the German light cruisers SMS Bremse and Brummer in the North Sea, when escorting a convoy of merchant ships from Norway.